yuvrock/archive.jbossoutreach.org/README.md

 name: Your name
 github: Your github username
 image: your_image
-twitter: Your twitter id
-facebook: Your facebook id
 bio: Some bio about yourself
 blog: https://yourbloglink.com
-lat: Your latitude
+lat: Your latitude    # to max only one digit after decimal
-lng: Your longitude
+lng: Your longitude   # to max only one digit after decimal
 ```

 **IMPORTANT:**